 Body weight exercisesSmall equipment

-Unit aim (s) This unit will enable learners to explore how they will plan, monitor and review gym- basedsessions for a range of clients.
+Unit aim (s) This unit will enable learners to explore how they will plan, monitor and review gymbasedsessions for a range of clients.

 Assessment requirements N/A

-Title: F/617/1182 Cleaning and Maintenance within a Gym Environment Level: 2 Credit Value: 1 GLH: 4 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand cleaning and waste management 1.1 Describe standard operating procedures with regards to routine maintenance and cleaning 1.2 Describe the uses of cleaning substances and equipment 1.3 Outline Personal Protective Equipment (PPE) that is necessary in the gym environment 1.4 Identify different types of waste relevant to a gym environment 1.5 Explain how to safely dispose of waste in line with: organisational procedures environmental policy/considerations COSHH 2.
-Be able to clean and maintain the gym environment 2.1 Plan and prepare own cleaning activities with reference to a cleaningschedule 2.2 Use appropriate cleaning substances and equipment in line with: safety procedures cleaning schedules 2.3 Communicate with customers and colleagues whilst cleaning to ensure safety
+Title: F/617/1182 Cleaning and Maintenance within a Gym Environment Level: 2 Credit Value: 1 GLH: 4 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand cleaning and waste management 1.1 Describe standard operating procedures with regards to routine maintenance and cleaning 1.2 Describe the uses of cleaning substances and equipment 1.3 Outline Personal Protective Equipment (PPE) that is necessary in the gym environment 1.4 Identify different types of waste relevantto a gym environment 1.5 Explain how to safely dispose of waste in line with: organisational procedures environmental policy/considerations COSHH Be able to clean and maintain the gym environment 2.1 Plan and prepare own cleaning activities with reference to a cleaningschedule 2.2 Use appropriate cleaning substances and equipment in line with: safety procedures cleaning schedules 2.3 Communicate with customers and colleagues whilst cleaning to ensure safety

-Additional information: N/A Unit aim (s) This unit will give learners the opportunity to show that they understand why it is important keep the gym environment clean and are able to carry out regular and necessary cleaning activities.
+Additional information: N/A Unit aim (s) This unit will give learners the opportunity to show that they understand why it is important to keep the gym environment clean and are able to carry out regular and necessary cleaning activities.
 Assessment requirements Learning outcome 2: simulation and the use of a real work environment may be used

-Title: Y/617/1186 Applied Anatomy and Physiology Level: 3 Credit Value: 5 GLH: 35 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand the cardio-respiratory system and its relation to exercise and health 1.1 Explain the following terms in relation to short and long term exercise and theefficiency of the heart: cardiac cycle stroke volume cardiac output 1.2 Explain the effect of disease processes on the structure and function of blood vessels 1.3 Describe health risks associated with systolic and diastolic blood pressure classifications 1.4 Explain the short and long term effects of cardiorespiratory exercise on: blood pressure respiration venous return implications of blood pooling 2.
-Understand the skeletal system and its relation to exercise 2.1 Explain how bones and bone density are affected by: the role of osteoblasts and osteoclasts hormonal contribution body weight dietary influences weight bearing and non-weight bearing exercise
+Title: Y/617/1186 Applied Anatomy and Physiology Level: 3 Credit Value: 5 GLH: 35 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the cardio-respiratory system and its relation to exercise and health 1.1 Explain the following terms in relation to short and long term exercise and theefficiency of the heart: cardiac cycle stroke volume cardiac output 1.2 Explain the effect of disease processes on the structure and function of blood vessels 1.3 Describe health risks associated with systolic and diastolic blood pressure classifications 1.4 Explain the short and long term effects of cardiorespiratory exercise on: blood pressure respiration venous return implications of blood pooling Understand the skeletal system and its relation to exercise 2.1 Explain how bones and bone density are affected by: the role of osteoblasts and osteoclasts hormonal contribution body weight dietary influences weight bearing and non-weight bearing exercise

-r

-high and low-impact exercise
+• high and low-impact exercise

-2.2 Explain factors that affect the stability of joints
+Explain factors that affect the stability of joints

-2.3 Explain potential risks resulting from
+Explain potential risks resulting from

 unstable and dysfunctional joints

-2.4 Explain how the structure of joints
+Explain how the structure of joints

-enables them to act as shock
+(enables them to act as shock

-absorbers
+6 absorbers

-2.5 Explain the bone modelling and
+2.5 I Explain the bone modelling and

-remodelling processes
+1 remodelling processes

-2. Understand the muscular system and its 3.1 Describe the actions of the
+3. Understand the muscular system and its 3.1 Describe the actions of the

-3. Understand the muscular system and its majormuscles of the body
+relation to exercise majormuscles of the body

-relation to exercise 3.2 Identify the muscle attachment sites
+relation to exercise Identify the muscle attachment sites

 (origins and insertions) for the major

 muscles of the body

 3.3 Describe joint actions brought about

-5.5 by contraction of specific muscle
+by contraction of specific muscle

-5
+groups

-3.4 groups Describe the role of contributory
+3.4 Describe the role of contributory

-5.4 muscles as:
+muscles as:

-agonist
+• agonist

 antagonist

-synergistfixators
+• synergist

+• fixators

 3.5 Describe the significance of

 anatomical axes and planes of

 movement to muscle balance and

-2.4 function
+1 function

-3.6 Explain the effect of the following exercise variables on biomechanics
+Explain the effect of the following

+exercise variables on biomechanics

-and kinesiology:
+- and kinesiology:

 first, second and third class levers

 centre of gravity

-momentum
+• momentum

-force
+• force

 length-tension relationships

 open and closed kinetic chain

 movements

-3.7 Explain the following principles of
+Explain the following principles of

 muscle contraction in relation to

-exercise:
+' exercise: